fediverse-devnet/feditest/docs/plan/faq.md

 Please provide the URL to a Mastodon instance we can use for testing:
 ```

-The tester then can enter any URL reachable through curl, such as one on a locally
+The tester then can enter any URL reachable through `curl`, such as one on a locally
 running Virtual Machine or Docker container, or a shared one in the cloud.
 This is entirely
 up to the user running the test suite.

+### Longer-term

-In the future, we could automate that more, by using an App Driver that instead of
+In the future, we expect to automate that more, by using an App Driver that instead of
 instructing the user to manually do something, it does it for them.
 For example,
-it could download and run a Docker container running Mastodon automatically,
+it could automatically download and run a Docker container running Mastodon,
 or provision Mastodon on a cloud server.

+## Some code will be generic, some specific to server-side apps, etc: how will you organize this?

+See section on "plugin architecture" in the main document.

 ## Which App Driver to use should be configurable by the user.